 The College of Dentistry has five specialty programs in the areas of pediatric dentistry, endodontics, periodontics, and orthodontics and dentofacial orthopedics, plus a general practice residency (GPR).
 The residency programs in pediatric dentistry and general practice (GPR) operate in facilities at UNMC in Omaha.
 Courses in the College of Dentistry are open only to those students who are formally accepted by the Admissions Committee as students in the College of Dentistry.

 The College of Dentistry in Lincoln was started as the Lincoln Dental College in 1899.
 It became affiliated with the University of Nebraska in 1903 when dental students were enrolled in the University for the basic science portion of the curriculum and received their clinical instruction from the Lincoln Dental College.
 In 1918, the College of Dentistry was formally made a unit in the University of Nebraska and was recognized as a college in the University of Nebraska by the State Legislature in 1919.
+In 1979, it became part of the University of Nebraska Medical Center.
 The College of Dentistry has a proud history and its graduates have practiced with distinction in all areas of the United States and around the world.

 The University of Nebraska is fully accredited by the North Central Association of Colleges and Secondary Schools, the accrediting agency for the region in which the University is located.